- Argus Industries

-Westeel manufactures steel storage products for the agricultural industry, as well custom storage solutions for the petroleum, biofuels and industrial sectors.
-Westeel has implemented Kanban/Faxban in several areas of the operation.
-On this tour you will see many of these Kanban systems and hear process experts share their experience with Kanban implementation.
+AGI-Westeel manufactures steel storage products for the agricultural industry, as well custom storage solutions for the petroleum, biofuels and industrial sectors.
+AGI-Westeel has implemented Kanban/Faxban in several areas of the operation.
+On this tour, you will see many of these Kanban systems and hear process experts share their experience with Kanban implementation.
 In Packaging, inventory was reduced by $1.1 million, space was reduced by 12,000 sq. ft. and the number of stock-outs reduced significantly.
 Kanban of coil steel has also reduced space required in the shop by 8,900 sq ft.

 Rating: Beginner, intermediate